-Parent Recruitment of Academy and Holly Tree Staff
+Parent Recruitment of Academy Staff

-Recruitment of any NGU staff member is not allowed.
-Families may not solicit, directly or indirectly, any employee of Never Grow Up, Inc. to enter into an employment contract while employed at the Academy or Holly Tree centers.
+Recruitment of any Academy staff member is not allowed.
+Families may not solicit, directly or indirectly, any employee of The Academy to enter into an employment contract while employed at the Academy centers.
 Team members may not provide care for center families outside of the center.
-This includes, but is not limited to, babysitting, nannying, transportation, etc. Solicitation of an NGU team member may warrant a parent's immediate dismissal from the center, and may result in disciplinary action up to and including termination for any employees involved.
+This includes, but is not limited to, babysitting, nannying, transportation, etc. Solicitation of an Academy team member may warrant a parent's immediate dismissal from the center, and may result in disciplinary action up to and including termination for any employees involved.